percona/pbm-docs/docs/usage/restore.md

     ### Adjust memory consumption

-    Starting with version 1.3.2, Percona Backup for MongoDB config includes the restore options to adjust the memory consumption by the `pbm-agent` in environments with tight memory bounds.
+    Percona Backup for MongoDB config includes the restore options to adjust the memory consumption by the `pbm-agent` in environments with tight memory bounds.
 This allows preventing out of memory errors during the restore operation.

     ```yaml
     restore: